Chapter 4: Identification

 Capital equipment which is purchased, donated, borrowed, fabricated, or leased is added to the inventory database and identified with a property tag and unique number.

-Accounting Services will forward an instruction sheet, a University tag, and equipment tagging form to the department equipment coordinator, for all capital equipment acquired.
+Financial Services and Operations will forward an instruction sheet, a University tag, and equipment tagging form to the department equipment coordinator, for all capital equipment acquired.

-Tagging of equipment should be completed immediately after receipt of the property tag in order to document the equipment in the University’s Accounting Fixed Assets System.
+Tagging of equipment should be completed immediately after receipt of the property tag in order to document the equipment in the University’s Financial Services and Operations Fixed Assets System.

-Federally-owned equipment also requires a "Property of U.S. Government" tag, furnished by Accounting Services.
-This tag should be placed on the equipment next to the MTU property tag.
+Federally-owned equipment also requires a "Property of U.S. Government" tag, furnished by Financial Services and Operations.
+This tag should be placed on the equipment next to the Michigan Tech property tag.

 Procedure

 Affix the tag to a solid and clean surface where the tag can be easily read.
 Locate the tag in the upper left front (as user faces the item) of the most expensive part of the equipment.
-Avoid placing the tag on a surface subject to heat, vibration, etc. Complete the Equipment Tagging Form, sign and date the form and return it to Accounting Services.
+Avoid placing the tag on a surface subject to heat, vibration, etc. Complete the Equipment Tagging Form, sign and date the form and return it to Financial Services and Operations.

-Some exceptions to not tagging an item recently purchased or received by a department are:
+Some exceptions for not tagging an item recently purchased or received by a department are:

 If any of the above exceptions apply, do not put the tag on the item.
-Contact Accounting Services, or return the tag with an explanation.
+Contact Financial Services and Operations, or return the tag with an explanation.
 If the item has no serial number or cannot be tagged, permanently mark the item with the University tag number using an indelible marker.